 Check for sores and rash around your baby’s or pet’s mouth.

-Vomiting, diarrhea, and an upset stomach are also tell-tale signs.
+Vomiting, diarrhea, irregular heartbeat, and an upset stomach are also tell-tale signs.
+Look out for drowsiness and low blood pressure too.

-Hence, gloves should be worn while handling this plant to prevent the sap from oozing over your hands and fingers.
+Hence, gloves should be worn while handling this mildly toxic plant to prevent the sap from oozing over your hands and fingers.

 Protect children and pets by placing the plant out of their reach.

-Do not allow your pet in the areas where these plants are grown and teach the children to never ingest any plant.
+Do not allow your pet in the areas where these plants are grown; teach the children never to ingest any plant.